trskop/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

 `COMMAND_WRAPPER_SUBCOMMAND`
 :   Contains name of the subcommand that is being executed from the perspective
-    of CommandWrapper.
+    of Command Wrapper.
 This is not a file path.

     For example if we run: